 Watertown Mutual followed with an independent auditor a few years later.
-This practice continues today and is now required by state law.
+This practice is now required by state law.

 This liquidation haunted the town mutual industry throughout Wisconsin.
 To help restore policyholder confidence, Ixonia Mutual decided to pursue an insurance company rating from a rating service.
 In 1993, after six years of submitting financial data to the rating services companies, Ixonia Mutual become the first town mutual to be rated.

 Forward Mutual continues with this tradition today.
 It presently has an A’ Unsurpassed Financial Stability Rating from Demotech Inc.